rajinder-yadav/tscli/README.md

 ### Running and watching during development

-You can also continue to watch and run a NodeJS based program during development.
+You can also continue to watch and run a Node.js based program during development.
 To do this open 2 terminals.
-The first will be used as the build terminal, and the second will be used to run the compiled NodeJS code.
+The first will be used as the build terminal, and the second will be used to run the compiled Node.js code.

 #### Terminal One